 Find a Pest Control Professional

 As homeowners open doors and windows to welcome fresh air for the summer, they're also rolling out the red carpet for a commonly known pest- the house fly.
 Although house flies are a familiar disturbance, they are also a major carrier of communicable diseases.
-The National Pest Management Association (NPMA) advises homeowners to take precautions to prevent these tiny pests from becoming health burdens.
+Homeowners should take proper precautions to prevent these tiny pests from becoming health burdens.